Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/optimizations/reducing_noise.rst

 This has the advantage that we do not waste light rays that will not end up in the camera, but also means that it is difficult to find some light paths that may contribute a lot.
-Light rays will be sent either according to the surface BRDF, or in the direction of known light sources (lamps, emitting meshes with Sample as Lamp).
+Light rays will be sent either according to the surface BRDF, or in the direction of known light sources.

 .. seealso::

    For more details, see
-   the :doc:`Light Paths </render/cycles/settings/scene/render/light_paths>` and
+   the :doc:`Light Paths </render/cycles/render_settings/light_paths>` and
-   :doc:`Integrator </render/cycles/settings/scene/render/integrator>` documentation.
+   :doc:`Integrator </render/cycles/render_settings/integrator>` documentation.

 Where Noise Comes From